Skip links

 7.4 Duration of storage

 The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
 Accordingly, the user’s email address will be stored as long as the subscription to the newsletter is active.
+The other personal data collected during the registration process is usually deleted after a period of seven days.

 7.5 Possibility of objection and removal

 The subscription to the newsletter can be cancelled by the user concerned at any time.
 For this purpose, there is a corresponding link in every newsletter.
+This also enables the revocation of consent to the storage of personal data collected during the registration process.

 8. Email contact